 You can follow Business Studies on Twitter please click the link here @BroadoakBiz

-The OCR GCSE Applied Business course is designed to give students not only an interesting and stimulating insight into how businesses work but to also instil and develop real world transferable skills to prepare them for further and higher education and the world of work.
-Offering varied and relevant lessons topics which range from students giving advice to real life businesses to looking at why companies make the decisions they do and how it affects the world we live in.
+The GCSE Applied Business course is designed to give students not only an interesting and stimulating insight into how businesses work but to also instil and develop real world transferable skills to prepare them for further and higher education and the world of work.
+Offering varied and relevant lesson topics which range from students giving advice to real life businesses to looking at why companies make the decisions they do and how it affects the world we live in.

-Assessment – OCR GCSE Applied Business Award
+Assessment – GCSE Business

 Meet the Team